A student guide to proofreading and writing in science

 Congratulations to Human Science professor Jason Tilan, who together with former GU colleagues J.P.
 Hyatt and Elisa Bienenstock, has just published an article based on their work on a core Integrated Writing course, Physiological Adaptations.
-Their essay appears in Advanced in Physiological Education.
-Check it out!
+Read the essay “A student guide to proofreading and writing in science” in Advances in Physiological Education.

 Here’s the abstract of the essay: